 Sarah Nicole Landry is the founder of The Birds Papaya brand, a female entrepreneur, writer, speaker and podcaster, to name a few of the hats she wears.
 She aims to create a safe space for women all over the world to celebrate their bodies, while sharing openly and honestly about life, self-love, feelings, struggles, and achievements.

 Sarah is a true believer in reflecting her authentic self to her audience and embracing the way our bodies change.
-She says, “I honestly had no idea that other woman could even relate to a body like mine.
+She says, “I honestly had no idea that other women could even relate to a body like mine.
 I just had never seen them before; none of my friends had stretch marks or loose skin in the way I did.”
-Gracious, kind, and equal parts supportive big sister and comforting BFF, Sarah is just as warm and fuzzy to talk to on the phone as she is online.
+Gracious and kind, Sarah feels like a supportive big sister and comforting BFF – she’s just as warm and fuzzy to talk to on the phone as she is online.

 Sarah tells us all about how she started her journey to creating a global brand when she was a stay-at-home mum, why she thinks therapy is so important, and what she’s learnt most about motherhood.
 She delves into the in and outs of being a prominent figure on Instagram, becoming a public speaker and shares her own personal journey with accepting her body the way it is.